In this article we will cover of the most common scenarios of routing rules you will need for your Router.

 - 1K-5K: Route to Nate

-Values 1-10 and 11-50 we want to Disqualify, so we will exclude them from our queue rules.
+Values 1-10 and 11-50 we want to disqualify to exclude them from our queue rules.
 Let's create Alex's Queue:

 Object: Related Lead